Friday 28 February: 9:30am – 3:00pm

 Please check with your local network for transport updates before you travel.

-Groups with a minimum of 40 visitors travelling to the NEC, Birmingham from outside the East or West Midlands* in the UK, are eligible (subject to availability) to recieve £200 towards travel costs.
+Groups with a minimum of 40 visitors travelling to the NEC, Birmingham from outside the East or West Midlands* in the UK, are eligible (subject to availability) to receive £200 towards travel costs.

 To be eligible you must adhere to the following conditions: